funmagsoft/ecare-infrastructure/infra-foundation/docs/DEPLOYMENT.md

-# Infrastructure Operations Runbook
+# Deployment Guide - Infrastructure Foundation

-This runbook describes operational procedures for deploying, verifying, and destroying infrastructure in the `infra-foundation` component of the ecare-infrastructure monorepo.
+This document describes operational procedures for deploying, verifying, and destroying infrastructure in the `infra-foundation` component of the ecare-infrastructure monorepo.

 ## Table of Contents